ebenz99/MPCM-Nextflow/README.md

 1. Login to Nautilus
 2. Download the config file and put in ~/.kube/
 3. Push image to docker
+4. Create a volume with docker create volume my-vol
 4. Create `kustomization.yaml` file via directions from this link: https://kubernetes.io/docs/concepts/containers/images/#specifying-imagepullsecrets-on-a-pod
 5. Your server is docker.io
-6. Run with `kubectl run mpcm1 --image=ebensma/mpcm:first` where word after colon is the tag
+6. Run with `kubectl run mpcm1 --image=ebensma/mpcm:tag` where word after colon is the tag
+7. Once `kubecl get pods` shows your pod has restarted, copy the data to local with `kubectl cp <some-namespace>/<some-pod>:/tmp/foo /tmp/bar`
+8. Run with `nextflow kuberun ebenz99/MPCM-Nextflow -latest -v deepgtex-prp:/Users/ebensman/code/workspaces/MPCM`

+## Good to Know Things
+1. Peek into a pod with `kubectl logs <podname>`